damphyr/gaudi/doc/README.md

 Experience shows that even if you narrow down the scope (to say embedded C projects for very constrained devices) every project develops differently.
 The decision to avoid publishing a gem is based on this fact and a usage scenario as it  developed over 4 years of using rake to build embedded systems.

 Basically the build system is versioned within the project repository and does not need the extra versioning layer a gem provides.
 The speed of propagating the build system changes in a project under heavy development is much more important - a git pull should suffice.
-Also bundling as a gem introduces a disconnect between the version that is commited and the version that is installed in the development environment with sometimes unerving consequences.
+Also bundling as a gem introduces a disconnect between the version that is committed and the version that is installed in the development environment with sometimes unnerving consequences.

 Having said that, you do need a plan for managing the inevitable cornucopia of gems that will be used in implementing tasks.